 - Chest Monster: An archetypal monster that looks exactly like a chest until you get close, at which point it reveals its nature and attacks.
 Even if it's a fake, beating it will net you an item.

 Dark creatures copied from the trapped Smash fighters by Galeem.
-The World of Light mode focuses on fighting the Puppet Fighters in unique battle set-ups in order to free the real deals along with the various Spirits who have also been trapped by Galeem.
+The Spirits mode focuses on fighting the Puppet Fighters in unique battle set-ups in order to free the various Spirits who have been trapped by Galeem.

 - Action Bomb: One of Galeem's moves has him create puppets of Hard Light that chase the player and explode on a few seconds.
 Dharkon can do the same thing, but his are made of darkness.